-- Proposals for residential use at ground floor level within the Primary and Secondary Frontages will not be supported; - Any non-A1 use must be complementary to adjacent shopping uses in terms of its operational characteristics and retain a display frontage appropriate to the shopping area; - Major town centre use proposals outside of the defined town centre must comply with the sequential approach to site selection, and applicants must demonstrate that there are no suitable and available sites within the defined centre that could accommodate such development.
+- Proposals for residential use at ground floor level within retail frontages on High Street, Stone will not be supported; - Any non-A1 use must be complementary to adjacent shopping uses in terms of its operational characteristics and retain a display frontage appropriate to the shopping area; - Major town centre use proposals outside of the defined town centre must comply with the sequential approach to site selection, and applicants must demonstrate that there are no suitable and available sites within the defined centre that could accommodate such development.
 Such proposals should also be supported by an Economic Impact Assessment; - Planning permission will be granted for accessible, edge-of-centre sites that relate well to the town centre and are accessible by public transport, subject to other requirements of this Plan.
-Out-of-centre proposals are not sustainable and will not be supported unless there are no suitable town centre or edge-of-centre sites available; - Planning permission will be granted for retail, leisure, and other commercial development of a scale and type appropriate to the role and function of the town centre;

-- Adequate car parking facilities in suitable locations must be provided to serve town centre developments; they must also be accessible via public transport, walking, and cycling, and must also be well-designed and appropriately landscaped; - Town centre regeneration proposals must seek to connect to, and where appropriate, improve existing or proposed Public Rights of Way, and multi-user trails; and - Active ground floor frontages (such as doors and windows) must be created and maintained through uses appropriate to the town centre.
+Out-of-centre proposals are not sustainable and will not be supported unless there are no suitable town centre or edge-of-centre sites available; - Planning permission will be granted for retail, leisure, and other commercial development of a scale and type appropriate to the role and function of the town centre; - Town centre regeneration proposals must seek to connect to, and where appropriate, improve existing or proposed Public Rights of Way, and multi-user trails; and - Active ground floor frontages (such as doors and windows) must be created and maintained through uses appropriate to the town centre.